AndreRH/hangover/README.md

 It provides advanced user support, development discussions and more.

 ### 5) Packages
-For now Debian 11 and Debian 12 (also usable for Raspbian, Armbian, Ubuntu, ...) packages are available [here](https://www.patreon.com/andre_opensource/shop) to gain a limited user testing.
+Debian 11 and Debian 12 (also usable for Raspbian, Armbian, Ubuntu, ...) can now be built with Github Actions and Gitlab CI.
+Due to testing, my Github usage limit was reached for this month, so I can't build packages now.
+But you could fork this repository and use your free minutes/storage to build your own.

 ### 6) How to build
 For build instructions see [here](docs/COMPILE.md).